 Understanding the Percentage of Comparative Negligence

 Comparative negligence means that both drivers will share in the payment of property damage and other expenses and losses.
-While you could still recover, your contribution to the collision cannot be more than the combined fault of other parties.
 An insurance adjuster will play a role in determining the percentage of fault to assign to each driver.

 When you submit a claim to the other driver’s insurer, one of their adjusters will investigate the case.
 They will likely request an interview so they can ask you a series of questions.
 It’s important to be careful what you say to an adjuster – or anyone, including on social media – about the collision.
 Certain statements could get used against you, affecting the level of fault assigned to you and the compensation you can receive.

 One Driver Has Most of the Blame